techidaily/site-windows11/source/_posts/decoding-and-resolving-winirq-conflicts-for-clear-audio.md

  So, the first step is, removing a piece of hardware: the soundcard itself.

- Start with the steps we saw in our guide on[how to enable or disable sound output devices in Windows](https://www.makeuseof.com/enable-disable-sound-output-devices-in-windows/) .
+ Start with the steps we saw in our guide on [how to enable or disable sound output devices in Windows](https://www.makeuseof.com/enable-disable-sound-output-devices-in-windows/) .
 We suggest you follow the steps in the third section, **Enable or Disable a Sound Output Device via Device Manager** .

 ![Device Manager Disable Creative SB X Fi](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/device-manager-disable-creative-sb-x-fi.jpg)